egordm/boosters/docs/rfcs/0009-evaluation-metrics.md

 ### Multi-Output Support

-For multiclass or multi-quantile models, predictions have shape `(n_rows, n_outputs)` in row-major order.
+For multiclass or multi-quantile models, predictions have shape `(n_samples, n_outputs)` in row-major order.
 The metric computes across all outputs appropriately (e.g., `MulticlassLogLoss` extracts probability of true class).

 ### Early Stopping